 A copy of this form must be supplied to the Person Responsible, and the Ground Jury.
-A copy must also be retained by the Veterinary Commission/Delegate Copy must be sent to FEI HQ within 14 days.
+A copy must also be retained by the Veterinary Commission/Delegate The original copy must be sent to FEI HQ within 14 days.

 Indicate discipline: Jumping, Dressage, Eventing, Driving, Vaulting, Endurance, Reining, Para-Equestrian